Aristocles/SleepTrack/README.md

 how the serial.print behaves.
 I believe this is related to the Arduino running out of memory (SRAM).
 So at this point I need to clean up the code (ie. remove so many global variables, for starters).
 */

+CHANGELOG:

+v1.2
+- Fixed time keeping issues which caused length of times reported on a side to be off
+- Increased code efficiency by removing or changing some global variables and changing.
+There is still much left to do here